 Then, there are the chatbots popping up everywhere to provide us with 24/7 customer service and answers to our less complicated questions.
 In terms of customer service, your organization can save a lot of money on salaries and benefits just by implementing chatbots.

 In a world overwhelmed with big data, it would be too difficult to get through all of that information manually.
 We have access to an infinite amount of data, but that data needs to be mined and analyzed to be useful.

 It needs to be compressed into digestible forms.
 It’s hard to look at the big picture when information is not organized and categorized.
 Artificial intelligence is already in use that can turn raw data into power point presentations.

-Moreover, you can use artificial intelligence to make sense of customer data, financial statements, health records and more.
+Moreover, you can use predictive analytics software to make sense of customer data, financial statements, health records and more, allowing you to better gauge the businesses future outlook.
 Now, you have something working in the background to give you a 360-degree overview of all of the types of data important for your business.